sherryduong93/Anime_Recommender/README.md

 -Duration: Needs to be converted to minutes without str
 -Genre: Vectorize and convert to features.
 Is it important to have more N-grams?
 -Studio & Producer: Perhaps only certain producers have high scores, look into this.
 Then, only categorical based on the popular ones.
--Ratings: Before alteration the ratings dataset uses a "-1" to represent missing ratings.
-I'm replacing these placeholders with a null value because I will later be calculating the average rating per user and don't want the average to be distorted
--Opening & Ending Themes: NLP - Any interesting clusters?
--NOTE: Ratings matrix does not have ALL of the ratings provided by the users that make up the average rating column in the anime_df, will need to consider this for the collaborative filter based recommender.

 **Process**
 -Clustering anime groups based on the above features